rust-mcp-stack/mcp-discovery/README.md

 A command-line tool written in Rust for discovering and documenting MCP Server capabilities.

-`mcp-discovery` launches an MCP Server using provided commands, queries its capabilities, tools, resources etc.
-It supports outputting the results in the terminal or saving them to files in Markdown, HTML, or plain text formats.
+It supports outputting the results in the terminal or saving them to files in [Markdown](https://github.com/rust-mcp-stack/mcp-discovery/blob/main/docs/examples/update-md.md#server-info-and-capabilities), [HTML](https://rust-mcp-stack.github.io/mcp-discovery/examples/server-info.html), [plain text](https://rust-mcp-stack.github.io/mcp-discovery/examples/capabilities.txt), JSON, or a custom template defined by you.

-🌐 Check out the **rust-mcp-filesystem** [capabilities](https://rust-mcp-stack.github.io/rust-mcp-filesystem/#/capabilities) page for sample output.

-This project is open-source and leverages the [rust-mcp-schema](https://github.com/rust-mcp-stack/rust-mcp-schema) and [rust-mcp-sdk](https://github.com/rust-mcp-stack/rust-mcp-sdk) crates for seamless interaction with MCP Servers.

 Check the [project documentation](https://rust-mcp-stack.github.io/mcp-discovery) for instructions and [command examples](https://rust-mcp-stack.github.io/mcp-discovery/#/guide/command-examples).